-Athlete shall refer to the person invited to participate in the competition.
+Athletes shall refer to the person invited to participate in the competition.

-Category shall refer to the age groups and gender in each division.
+The category shall refer to the age groups and gender in each division.

 Competition shall refer to all POSA approved competitions.
-Division shall refer to the level of difficulty of the competition.
-Document shall refer to this entire document.
+The division shall refer to the level of difficulty of the competition.
+The document shall refer to this entire document.